AdamKilbo/Reverse-String/README.md

 Instructions:

-compile the .cpp file and run the exectuable.
+Compile the .cpp file and run the executable.

 Credit: Adam Kilbo